generative-xyz/perceptron-portrait-template/README.md

 ## API

-### getModelFromURI
+### getBrain

 ```
-async getModelFromURI(uri: string): Model
+async getBrain(perceptronSeed: number, customModelEndpoint: string): Brain
 ```

-**Description:** Fetch model description from an URI endpoint, and load the model from description
+**Description:** Fetch the Perceptron (along with its default model) from the specified token seed.
+If `customModelEndpoint` is specified, the loaded Perceptron will use the model at `customModelEndpoint` instead.

 **Parameters:**
+- `perceptronSeed: number` - From `1` to `580`, specify the token seed of the Perceptron
-- `uri: string` - The URI of the JSON file describing the model
+- `customModelEndpoint: string` - The URI of the JSON file describing the custom model the Perceptron will use

-**Return:** The loaded model, which is an instance of the Model class
+**Return:** The loaded Perceptron, which is an instance of the `Brain` class

 ### Model.classifyImage